 Aggregation.

-An ATRR that is not part of a Continuous Storage Facility may be composed of an aggregation of facilities of less than 1 MW in size, which may be geographically dispersed.
+An ATRR that is not part of a Continuous Storage Facility may be composed of an aggregation of facilities of less than 1 MW in size.
+All facilities in an ATRR must be located in the same DRR Aggregation Zone.
 Each of the facilities that form the aggregated ATRR must meet the Regulation Market eligibility requirements specified in this Section III.14.2 other than MW size.

 A single AGC SetPoint will be sent every AGC cycle to the aggregated ATRR.
 A Market Participant with an aggregated ATRR is responsible for management and control of the component facilities to ensure an accurate aggregate response to the AGC SetPoint.